rvion/CushyStudio/docs/CONTRIBUTOR-CLA.md

 This Contributor License Agreement (CLA) is a little formality we need to go through to ensure the integrity of `CushyStudio` for everyone involved.
 Let's get through this together.

+Just so it's clear: this CLA is solely about contributions to the main repository, not your individual creations, custom actions, or the art you craft with `CushyStudio`.

 #### Why Do We Need This Agreement?

 -   **For you**: It ensures your contributions are recognized and establishes clarity about how they can be used.
 -   **For `CushyStudio` and its users**: It ensures that the rights around the contributed code are clear and prevent any potential hiccups down the road.
--   **For me (rvion)**: It makes sure I can use your contributions in possible way, like providing cloud GPU services or other open-source-friendly services to sustain the project.
-Check the CLA summary below to know more, but don't worry.
-This project is free, open source, and I'll even switch it to GPLV3 at some point.
+-   **For me (rvion)**: This ensures that I can utilize your contributions to enhance `CushyStudio`, such as by offering cloud GPU services or other community-friendly features to support the project.
+Please review the CLA summary for details.
+And remember, `CushyStudio` remains a free, open-source initiative, with plans to transition to GPLV3 in the future.

 #### What's Expected from Our Contributors?